07ivy09/IndianPost_Analysis/README.md

 ---

-## 📁 How to Use

-1. Load SQL dataset
-2. Open `.pbix` file
-3. Refresh data
-4. Explore dashboards

----

 ## 👩‍💼 About the Project
 This project is built using domain knowledge from working as a **Branch Post Master**, combining real-world operations with analytics to derive insights.